3 surprising benefits of having a therapy session using telehealth

 There are also effective ways for dealing with stressors.

-The Nagoski sisters recommend connecting or engaging with the things that provide us with meaning and purpose.
+The Nagoski Sisters recommend connecting or engaging with the things that provide us with meaning and purpose.
 These are the intrinsic reasons behind our daily actions such as pursuing ambitious goals, making loving connections, contributing to something bigger than ourselves, or leaving a legacy.

 Psychological science shows that there are effective ways for dealing with stress.